-Jatinder Mann is an Assistant Professor in History at the Hong Kong Baptist University.
-He is British and of South Asian descent, specifically from the Punjab.
-Jatinder has also lived and worked in Australia, Canada, and Aotearoa New Zealand.
-He is currently working on a new research project on the ‘Transnational Identities of the Global South Asian Diaspora in Australia, Canada, Aotearoa New Zealand, and South Africa, 1900s-1940s’.
-Jatinder is also the author of two books.
-The most recent is Redefining Citizenship in Australia, Canada, and Aotearoa New Zealand (New York: Peter Lang Publishing, 2019).
-He is sole editor of Citizenship in Transnational Perspective: Australia, Canada, and New Zealand (New York: Palgrave Macmillan, 2017).
-Jatinder is also a co-editor of a special issue of the British Journal of Canadian Studies on ‘Canada 150’, published in 2018 by Liverpool University Press.
-He has published numerous articles in front-ranking, interdisciplinary journals.
-Jatinder is also a co-editor in the forthcoming Documents on Australian Foreign Policy on War and Peace, 1914-1919.
-He is the editor for a book series on ‘Studies in Transnationalism’ with Peter Lang Publishing, New York.
-Jatinder has also been the Secretary of the British Association for Canadian Studies since 2017.
-He was awarded the prestigious Banting Postdoctoral Fellowship at the University of Alberta in 2014.
-Jatinder was also the recipient of the highly competitive Endeavour International Postgraduate Research Scholarship for his doctoral research at the University of Sydney.
-He has held visiting fellowships at King’s College London, the Australian National University, Carleton University, and the Victoria University of Wellington.
+Dr. Jatinder Mann specialises in transnational and comparative history and politics, with a focus on Australia, Canada, Aotearoa New Zealand, South Africa, and the British World.
+He is a Fellow in the Centre for Modern History at City, University of London.
+Jatinder is also the Creator and Manager of the Australian, Canadian, and New Zealand Studies Network (ACNZSN).
+He is a Fellow of the Royal Historical Society.
+Jatinder is British and of South Asian descent, specifically from the Punjab.
+He has also lived and worked in Australia, Canada, Aotearoa New Zealand, and Hong Kong.
+Jatinder is currently working on a research project on the ‘Transnational Identities of the Global South Asian Diaspora in Australia, Canada, Aotearoa New Zealand, and South Africa, 1900s-1940s’.
+He also has over thirty refereed publications, which include four books.
+Jatinder is a co-editor of a special issue of the British Journal of Canadian Studies on ‘Canada 150’, published in 2018 by Liverpool University Press.
+He has also published numerous articles in front-ranking and emerging interdisciplinary journals.
+Jatinder is a co-editor in the forthcoming Documents on Australian Foreign Policy: Australia in War and Peace, 1914-1919 with UNSW Press.
+He is also the editor for a book series on ‘Studies in Transnationalism’ with Peter Lang Publishing, New York.
+Jatinder is the Editor-in-chief of the Journal of Australian, Canadian, and Aotearoa New Zealand Studies (JACANZS).
+He was also awarded the prestigious Banting Postdoctoral Fellowship at the University of Alberta in 2014.
+Jatinder was a recipient of the highly competitive Endeavour International Postgraduate Research Scholarship for his doctoral research at the University of Sydney.
+He has also held visiting fellowships at King’s College London, the Australian National University, Carleton University, and Te Herenga Waka Victoria University of Wellington.